KaiserZZK/swe-articles/README.md

 ### Microservices
 * [4 Microservices Examples: Amazon, Netflix, Uber, and Etsy](https://blog.dreamfactory.com/microservices-examples/)

+## 🔌 Technical Aspects of APIs
+Previously, we have had a high-level view of what APIs are and examined their differences with applications.
+We now take a closer look at their technical details.

 ## 🌱 Real-World Case Studies

 ### C++ in Finance Industry